Guns and gun laws: Facts and Myth

 In 2007, Missouri repealed its permit-to-purchase (PTP) handgun law, which required all handgun purchasers to obtain a license verifying that they have passed a background check.
 The repeal of that law contributed to a sixteen percent increase in Missouri’s murder rate, according to a new study from researchers with the Johns Hopkins Center for Gun Policy and Research.
 3

-“Chicago’s strict gun laws aren’t stopping shootings there.”
+Myth: “Chicago’s strict gun laws aren’t stopping shootings.”

 Examine the graph below from the National Center for Health Statistics for the ten leading causes of injury deaths for 2014.
 For infants under one year of age, 29 babies died from unintentional drowning and 15 died from fire or burns.
 Would the gun lobby tell people to stop using smoke detectors in their homes?
 No. That would be ridiculous.